 Activity note: Walk several blocks, stand in the lab for up to one hour

 Breakfast: Hot breakfast served at hotel each day.

-Morning: We'll begin with a lesson from the teacher who works with our group all week about sea turtles and coral reefs.
+Morning: We'll begin with a field trip to the beach near our hotel, led by the teacher who works with our group all week.
 Then, we'll tour of the NOAA National Marine Fisheries Service Sea Turtle Lab.
 View turtles of all sizes as you learn about the loggerhead turtle captive rearing program.
 Contemplate the impact of pollution and other environmental hazards to endangered species of turtles and other sea mammals.
 Find out about the latest developments in equipment and fishing methods to try to protect endangered animals in the fishing industry and see the results of satellite telemetry studies to track the location and nesting habits of Kemp’s Ridley sea turtles.

 Lunch: Discover why Texans love Tex-Mex food with a visit to a popular local Mexican food restaurant for lunch.

 Afternoon: The afternoon is free for you to enjoy the island.
 You may choose to go to the beach, the Pleasure Pier with its assortment of amusement park rides, the Lone Star Flight Museum, a railroad museum, or Schlitterbahn, a unique Texas-based water park.
 Galveston is also proud of its new Bryan Museum, with a large collection of artifacts, art and documents from the American Southwest.

 Dinner: Unscheduled dinner to explore a variety of local restaurants.